Tomshiii/ahk/README.md

    - Scripts that will work with no tinkering include ->
      - Alt Menu acceleration disabler
      - autodismiss error
-     - fkey auto launch (recommended you check it out first though as it opens specific programs)
-     - MS_Functions (by nature.
+     - MS_Functions (By nature.
 This script just defines functions FOR other scripts.
 It also does not need to be run separately as it is individually included in My Scripts.ahk)

 #### Then be aware: